We are sorry that this was not useful for you!

 Anyone moving to Oregon with an out-of-state or out-of-country license must pass the class C knowledge test and surrender any valid driver license or permit issued by another jurisdiction.
 If your license has expired or isn’t valid you must pass the road test as well.

 Oregon Knowledge Test

 The knowledge test is offered on a touch-screen computer, with or without audio assistance.
 It is a multiple-choice test with 35 questions.
 To pass you must correctly answer 28 questions; a passing score of 80%.

 If you fail any of your first three knowledge test attempt, you must wait until at least the next day before taking a new test.
-Failing a fourth or subsequent attempt, requires a waiting time of 28 days or more.
+Should you fail more than three times, you must wait at least 28 days before trying again.